- Customers will save $100 on any new booking of a 2024 REI adventure travel trip in North America.

 Hiking: 9 miles with 1,000’ of elevation gain/loss.
 Transfer: 2 hours.

-On our last day in Yosemite, we set out on one of the most iconic hikes in the park, the spectacular Mist Trail to Vernal and Nevada Falls.
+On our last day in Yosemite, we set out on one of the most iconic hikes in the park, the spectacular Mist Trail to Vernal Falls.
 Our trail starts out flat but soon begins to climb, up steps hewn from granite, alongside the roaring Merced River.
-As we approach 318-foot Vernal Falls, the river turns to a raging torrent of whitewater and mist as it siphons through massive boulders near the bottom of the falls.
-Continuing our climb to the top of Vernal Falls, the river becomes surprisingly calm, along with the trail, until our next ascent begins alongside Nevada Falls.
-After climbing past this larger, narrower waterfall, we eat lunch on the granite slabs surrounding the river.
+As we approach 318-foot falls, the river turns to a raging torrent of whitewater and mist as it siphons through massive boulders near the bottom of the falls.
+After climbing past iconic waterfall, we eat lunch on the granite slabs surrounding the river.
 Our descent follows a different path, along the John Muir Trail.
-This is just a small section of the historic trail that links together John Muir?s various mountain rambles from Yosemite Valley to Mount Whitney.
-Once back on the valley floor, we take a victory lap of Yosemite Valley before beginning our late afternoon drive back to Fresno where we bid farewell to our guides and newfound friends.
-We plan to arrive back in Fresno by 8pm this evening.
-All meals included.
+This is just a small section of the historic trail that links together John Muir's various mountain rambles from Yosemite Valley to Mount Whitney.
+After completing our hike, we stop at the Valley Visitor Center before beginning our late afternoon drive back to Fresno where we bid farewell to our guides and newfound friends.
+We plan to arrive back in Fresno by 6:30pm this evening.
+Breakfast and lunch included.